keuller/knockout-rest/README.md

      In this example, server will return a JSON list of cities and we pass to `collection` property.

-  2. Getting a single instance of city, by ID
+  2. Getting a single instance of city

+     To get an instance of a single object, we need to invoke `get` method from our `service` instance.

+		CityViewModel.prototype.find = function(code) {
+		    var self = this;
+		    self.service.load(code, function(data) {
+		        self.model(data);
+		    });
+		};

+     In this example, we will get a single instance of city with value of `code` parameter, the JSON result the come back from the server will be attached to `model` property.

   3. Saving data to the server
   4. Updating an instance
   5. Deleting an instance